 In order for man-hours to be billed, deliverable services must have been performed in direct support of a requirement in the TO PWS.
 In the course of business, situations may arise where Government facilities may not be available for performance of the TO requirements (i.e., base closure due to weather, Force Protection conditions, etc.).
-When the base is officially closed no contractor services will be provided and no charges will be incurred and/or billed to any TO.
 There may also be occasions when support contractors are invited to participate in morale and recreational activities (i.e., holiday parties, golf outings, sports days and other various social events).
 Contractor employees shall not be directed to attend such events by the Government.
 Since a contract employee is not a government employee, the contract employee cannot be granted the same duty time activities as Government employees.
 Participation in such events is not billable to the TO and contractor employee participation should be IAW the employees' company's policies and compensation system.